Troubleshooting immunoassays for adjuvanted vaccine products

-Pre-treatment of antigen samples is not necessary when using ELISA because Alhydrogel does not interfere with ELISA-based detection.
-ELISAs run with and without Alhydrogel result in standard curves that look very similar suggesting Alhydrogel doesn’t interfere in the ELISA assay (Fig. 2).
-The phosphate-based buffers used in ELISA help to desorb the antigens.
-The phosphate tends to form complex (insoluble precipitates or chelates) with metal ions like aluminum whereas Tris based buffers don’t complex with aluminum of Alhydrogel.
+When using ELISA pre-treatment of antigen samples is not necessary because Alhydrogel does not interfere with ELISA-based detection.
+ELISAs run with and without Alhydrogel result in standard curves that look very similar demonstrating Alhydrogel does not interfere in the ELISA assay (Fig. 2).
+This is due to the phosphate-based buffers used in ELISA which help to desorb the antigens.
+The phosphate tends to form a complex (insoluble precipitates or chelates) with metal ions like aluminum whereas Tris based buffers don’t complex with aluminum of Alhydrogel.

 LEARN MORE about the our immunoassays IBT Bioservices offers as singleplex (ELISA) and multiplex (Meso Scale Discovery™ electrochemiluminesence and Luminex xMAP®) platforms.